accrescent/bundletool-gradle-plugin/README.md

 ```

 You can then build split APKs for your app by running `./gradlew buildApks${variant}`.
 For example,
-if your apps has a `release` variant, you can build the corresponding split APKs with the following
+if your app has a `release` variant, you can build the corresponding split APKs with the following
 command:

 ```